 General education is an integral part of the development of an MR technologist.
-This content is designed to assist in developing skills in communication, human diversity, scientific inquiry, critical thinking and judgment.
-All of these skills are required to perform the responsibilities of an entry-level MR technologist.
+This content is designed to assist in developing skills in communication, understanding patients have different backgrounds and needs, scientific inquiry, critical thinking and judgment.
+All these skills are required to perform the responsibilities of an entry-level MR technologist.
 Knowledge gained from general education serves to enhance the content and application of the MR imaging curriculum.